alvgaona/home-service-robot/README.md

-# Map My World
+# Home Service Robot

-This is the fourth project from Robotics Nanodegree at Udacity.
+This is the fifth project from Robotics Software Engineer Nanodegree at Udacity.
 In order to pass this project one must complete the [rubric points][Rubric Points].

-![RTAB-Map]

 ## Prerequisites